visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![Plot of tweet frequency over time](/assets/images/plots/tweet_frequency_over_time.png)

-It is important to note here that the dataset is a sample of the tweets that used #Brexit, rather than all tweets with that hashtag.
-Twitter does not provide details of how it samples tweets when you conduct a search on its platform, so it is not guaranteed that it is a completely random sample.
+Another point to note, before we delve into the analysis, is that Twitter does not provide details of how it samples tweets when you conduct a search on its platform, so it is not guaranteed that it is a completely random sample.
 We were able to specify, however, that our sample focus on tweets from users in the UK (though tweets from elsewhere are also included).